readmeio/metrics-sdks/packages/node/README.md

 denyList         | Array of strings | An array of parameter names that will be redacted from the query parameters, request body (when JSON or form-encoded), response body (when JSON) and headers allowList        | Array of strings | If included, denyList will be ignored and all parameters but those in this list will be redacted development      | bool             | When `true`, the log will be marked as a development log.
-This is great for separating staging or test data from data coming from customers. fireAndForget    | bool             | When `true`, the server will wait for the response from the metrics call.
+This is great for separating staging or test data from data coming from customers. fireAndForget    | bool             | When `false`, the server will wait for the response from the metrics call.
 This will be slower, but the response is useful in debugging problems. bufferLength     | number           | This value should be a number representing the amount of requests to group up before sending them over the network.
-Increasing this value will increase performance but delay the time until logs show up in the dashboard baseLogUrl       | string           | This value is used when building the `x-documentation-url` header.
+Increasing this value will increase performance but delay the time until logs show up in the dashboard.
+The default value is `1` baseLogUrl       | string           | This value is used when building the `x-documentation-url` header (see docs [below](#documentation-url)).
+It is your projects base url e.g. `https://example.readme.com`.
 If not provided we will make one API call a day to determine your url.
 If provided we will include that value and never look it up automatically.

 Example:
 ```javascript